rishikabhagwatkar/rishikabhagwatkar.github.io/index.md

 layout: about
 title: About
 permalink: /
-subtitle: Understanding and safeguarding how machines learn, if they do :)
+subtitle: Understanding and safeguarding how machines learn.

 profile:
   align: right
   image: profile.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
-    Hello
+    hi
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page